< back to All Workshops

 Achim Menges is a registered architect in Frankfurt and full professor at the University of Stuttgart, where he is the founding director of the Institute for Computational Design and Construction (ICD) and the director of the Cluster of Excellence Integrative Computational Design and Construction for Architecture (IntCDC).
 In addition, he has been Visiting Professor in Architecture at Harvard University’s Graduate School of Design and held multiple other visiting professorships in Europe and the United States.
 He graduated with honours from the Architectural Association, AA School of Architecture in London, where he subsequently taught as Studio Master and Unit Master in the AA Graduate School and the AA Diploma School.

-• Hans Jakob Wagner ICD University of Stuttgart,Research Associate
+• Hans Jakob Wagner ICD University of Stuttgart,Research Group Leader

-Hans Jakob Wagner is a design research technologist working at the intersection of computational design methods, robotic construction processes and advanced wood building systems.
-As a research associate and PhD candidate at the ICD – University of Stuttgart, he played a key role in award winning projects such as the BUGA Wood Pavilion and the ITECH Research Pavilion 2016-17.
-He graduated with distinction from the ITECH Master Program in 2017 after receiving a BSc in Architecture at Vienna University of Technology and working at leading architectural firms in Vienna and Paris.
-He published, taught and presented internationally and is a peer-reviewer for both Automation in Construction and Construction Robotics Journals.
+Hans Jakob Wagner is a research group leader at the ICD – University of Stuttgart and runs the Computational Wood Architecture Group.
+As a ligno-centric design research technologist he works at the intersection of computational design methods, robotic construction processes and advanced wood building systems.
+He played a key role in award winning projects such as the BUGA Wood Pavilion and the ITECH Research Pavilion 2016-17.
+He graduated with distinction from the ITECH Master Program in 2017 after studying Architecture at Vienna University of Technology.
+He worked at leading architectural firms in Vienna and Paris and published, taught and presented internationally.

 • Hua Chai Tongji University,PostDoc